 I asked a pre-school teacher I know once what drove her to become a teacher.
 She said that coming from a broken home she was often sad and confused as a child, but her teachers never really asked her how she was feeling.
 She felt that by becoming a teacher she could be that person for another child who may be going through what she went through.

 I was amazed at her answer.
 I completely agree with the impact teachers can have because I had the complete opposite experience.
-I had so many teachers that for whatever reason took interest in me, encouraged me to participate in activities I would have otherwise not have participated in and who helped me become the person I am today.
+There were so many teachers in my life that for whatever reason took interest in me, encouraged me to participate in activities I would have otherwise not have participated in and who helped me become the person I am today.
 I know that these teachers were probably just doing what they thought were right out of the goodness of their hearts, but their actions had an effect on my entire life.

 Do the right thing.
 Be kind.
 Care without thinking about how it might benefit you.
 Whether you are a mother, father, daughter, son, aunt, cousin, uncle, teacher, police officer, retail employee, waitress or office worker.
 You never know how your small gestures and actions might change the course of someone’s life.